-You are required to file a separate schedule for each schedule and product type combination you report.
+You are required to file a separate schedule of receipts or disbursements for each schedule and product type combination you report.
 If you do not file a complete return, including all schedules, a \$200 penalty will be assessed.
 This penalty is in addition to all other penalties.